JessicaCaishanghai/Mtcars-Flask-Api/README.md

 # Mtcars-Flask-Api
-Mtcars as the sample dataset to employ the Flask API
+Mtcars as the sample dataset to employ the Flask API.